 Rubber Material Selection | Qualiform Rubber Resources

 To achieve peak performance of the rubber compounds we manufacture involves determining the application and environment the part will be susceptible to.
-By asking a series of questions during the material selection process our manufactures will have the information needed to correlated the best fitting compound to the parts requirements.
+By asking a series of questions during the rubber material selection process our manufactures will have the information needed to correlated the best fitting compound to the parts requirements.
 Knowing the end-use of the application or function of the part is a key element during material selection.
 Here are a few routine questions we will ask:

 Will the part be used for any of the following duties?